Jonas Mekas: Career

 "Jonas Mekas: The Camera Was Always Running", the filmmaker's first retrospective in the United States, was organized by Guest Curator Kelly Taxter and on view at the Jewish Museum in the spring of 2022.

-German filmmaker Peter Sempel has made three films about Mekas' works and life, Jonas in the Desert (1991), Jonas at the Ocean (2004), and Jonas in the Jungle (2013).
+German filmmaker Peter Sempel has made four films about Mekas' works and life, Jonas in the Desert (1991), Jonas at the Ocean (2004), Jonas in the Jungle (2013), and Jonas in the Fields (2021).

+In July 2025, the ShowRoom Cinema and Parlor Gallery in Asbury Park, New Jersey, hosted the Jonas Mekas Film Festival, featuring screenings of his diary films and a reception showcasing his photographic stills—attended by his son Sebastian Mekas.

 Personal life

 Mekas married Hollis Melton in 1974.
 They had two children, a daughter, Oona, and a son, Sebastian.
 His family is featured in Jonas's films, including Out-takes from the Life of a Happy Man and As I Was Moving Ahead Occasionally I Saw Brief Glimpses of Beauty.

 Mekas died at his home in Brooklyn on January 23, 2019, at the age of 96.

 Mekas is the subject of a documentary, Fragments of Paradise, which premiered at the 2022 Venice Film Festival.
 The film received the award for Best Documentary on Cinema at the Festival.